c0ded00d1e12/ecen224/recitation/gdb-walkthrough.md

 Loads a program and lets you examine it while running including setting breakpoints, examining register contents, examining variables, changing values and so forth.

 ### Example
-Create a file called `add.c` with the following contents:
+Update `add.c` with the following contents:
 ```
 #include <stdio.h>